 The Monkey Temple

 Swayambhunath Stupa, located atop a hill on the western fringe of Kathmandu, is a famous Buddhist shrine, equally venerated by Hindus as well.
 The stupa is associated with the evolution of Kathmandu valley, which is believed to have taken place 2000 years ago.
-Swayambhynath-which means "the self-existent" in English, today is a white dome with a glittering spire with 13 concentric circular discs, tapering upwards and pinnacled with a metallic parasol.
+Swayambhunath-which means "the self-existent" is a white dome with a glittering spire with 13 concentric circular discs, tapering upwards and pinnacled with a metallic parasol.
 The stupa is believed to contain the relics of Kashyap Buddha.
 Around the stupa are numerous monasteries, temple and small chortens.
 A good population of monkeys has made Swayambhunath and its vicinity their habitat and the stupa is also nicknamed as "Monkey Temple".
 As the stupa stands on a hillock, 80m above the average level, it provides panoramic views of Kathmandu Valley.